As an Amazon Associate we earn from qualifying purchases.

 Frequently Asked Questions

-2) What is shape of graph of a linear polynomial?
+2) What is the shape of a graph of a linear polynomial?

 The graph of a linear polynomial is always a straight line.

-3) What is shape of graph of a quadratic polynomial?
+3) What is the shape of the graph of a quadratic polynomial?

 The graph of a quadratic polynomial ax2 + bx + c is a parabola.
 It opens upward ∪ if a > 0 and opens downward ∩ if a < 0.

-4) What is the number of zeros of polynomial of degree n?
+4) How many zeros of a polynomial are there of a polynomial with degree n?

 The polynomial with degree n can have number of zeros equal to n or less than n. i.e. number of zeros ≤ n.